3 simple steps to targeted marketing

 Alternatively, if your products or services are aimed at 55-65 year olds who are largely retired, you may want to opt for print publications you know to be read by this demographic.
 Whether online or offline remember to ask advertising sales executives for a breakdown of the demographic profile of their readers.
 This information will help you to make decisions about allocating your marketing funds effectively.

-Note also that no matter the target audience, you need to ensure that your content not only reaches them, but also engages with them (‘how to write engaging content’ is a topic for another day!).
+Note also that no matter the target audience, you need to ensure that your content not only reaches them, but also engages with them.

 Step 3: Identify your type of customer